hannibal002/SkyHanni/FEATURES.md

 + **Tia Relay Waypoint** - Show the next Relay waypoint for Tia The Fairy, where maintenance for the abiphone network needs to be done.
 + **Tia Relay Helper** - Helps with solving the sound puzzle.
 + **Hide dead entities** - Similar to Skytil's feature for inside dungeon, but for everywhere.
-+ Hide Fireball particles and hide Fire Block particles.
 + **Tps Display** - Show the Tps of the current server.
++ **Particle Hider** - Hide blaze particles, fire block particles, fireball particles, near redstone particles, far particles or smoke particles.